Retirement Planning (Section 406)

 Health Insurance for Early Retirees

 Employees who retire from Smith College between the ages of 62 and 65, and who have a minimum of 10 years of consecutive service in a regular position at Smith College immediately prior to retirement, may continue to participate in the college's group health plan until age 65, with the college paying half its normal benefit.
-Please refer to the plan description for the Health Care Program, which can be obtained from the Office of Human Resources, for further details.
+To apply, please contact Human Resources.

 For other retiring employees, Medicare Part A (hospital insurance) and Part B (medical insurance) are available beginning at age 65.